brooklynmuseum/php-coding-style-guide/README.md

 Method names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.

 Method names MUST NOT be declared with a space after the method name.
-The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
+The opening brace for the class MUST go on the same line; the closing brace for the class MUST go on the next line after the body.
 There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: